 In these past weeks we’ve seen both great resilience and great need.
 Our community is faced with challenges of COVID-19 that are hitting everyone on the national level, with a focus on the need for tests, an emphasis on safety protective gear to prevent transmission (PPEs or Personal Protective Equipment), and addressing the anxiety and isolation caused by the pandemic and Shelter in Place.
 Our AAPI community is in a particular nexus of vulnerability as we are disproportionately affected by language barriers and escalating anti-Asian racism.
-Stories of courage, and also stark examples of vulnerable patients needing care and support.
-Our teams are working day and night to address clinical needs, and also the critical emotional and social services needs that are increasing by the day.
+There are many stories of courage, and also stark examples of vulnerable patients needing care and support.
+Our teams are working day and night to address clinical needs, creating a new and intensive tele-visit mode of patient support and also providing critical emotional and social services counseling that are increasing every day.

-Just this week, we have seen a woman who attempted suicide, triggered by being kicked off insurance, financial pressure, and family discord.
-A parent with respiratory symptoms, walking in carrying two small children, and without the means to self-isolate at home from her other family members.
-Our teen program is getting desperate pleas from youth afraid of going hungry, out of school and without any stable hot meals.
-A young man just diagnosed with HIV, is petrified to go out for supplies, given his compromised immune system.
-We have no choice.
-AHS is here, providing health care, comfort, education, information, reassurance, problem solving, and advocacy, all in 14 Asian languages.
+Just this week, we helped a woman who attempted suicide, triggered by being kicked off insurance, financial pressure, and family discord.
+We helped a parent with respiratory symptoms, who walked in carrying two small children, and did not have the means to self-isolate at home from her other family members.
+Youth from our teen program have desperately requested help to get hot meals because their only sources, their schools, were closed.
+We also helped a young man who was just diagnosed with HIV and who was petrified to go out for supplies, given his compromised immune system.
+AHS is here, providing health care, comfort, education, information, reassurance, problem solving, and advocacy to all who need it, all in 14 Asian languages.

 Two weeks ago, AHS Chief Medical Officer Dr. George Lee and his team of providers began going at warp speed to forge the AHS Telephone Visit Project.
 Harnessing their expertise and sheer will, within days, our clinics began transforming daily in person visits to virtual phone care.
 Telephone Visits are a lifesaving measure that enables us to triage and treat in language and culture, while protecting our patients and healthcare workers from transmission.
 While the majority of visits can be conducted through the phone, we continue to be here to treat those patients who need in-person care.

-$200 to provide emergency and hardship support for an elder or family
+$500 will provide emergency and hardship support for one family for five days;

-As always, Asian Health Services upholds our dual mission of service and advocacy.
+Please go to our website www.asianhealthservices.org and donate.
 We are working daily with our partners and colleagues in government, philanthropy, in the private and policy sectors to leverage all our collective strategies and power in service to the most vulnerable.
 We cannot do any of it without you.
 Asian Health Services is here on the front lines because of you.